SeaKale22/holbertonschool-shell/permissions/README.md

 8-James_Bons ; sets file "hello" permissions to 007
 9-John_Doe ; sets file "hello" permissions to 753
-10-mirror_permissions ; sets file "hello" permissions same as "olleh"
+10-mirror_permissions ; sets file "hello" permissions same as "olleh" 11-directories_permissions ; adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions ; creates directory my_dir with 751 permissions